jborjon/jborjon.github.io/portfolio/top-ai-trends-for-2021.md

 ## 6. Growth of a Newcomer: AIoT

 The Artificial Intelligence of Things, or AIoT, is a relatively new concept.
-It comes from the combination of two established technologies: AI and the <a href="https://www.wired.co.uk/article/internet-of-things-what-is-explained-iot" target="_blank">Internet of Things</a>.
+It comes from the combination of two established technologies: AI and the [Internet of Things](https://www.wired.co.uk/article/internet-of-things-what-is-explained-iot){:target="_blank"}.

 This trend uses the data generated from people’s usage of IoT devices to automate business processes without human intervention.